fgka/py-spanner-mutex/README.md

-# Cloud Spanner based Mutex
+# Cloud Spanner based mutex

 This implements a [Cloud Spanner](https://cloud.google.com/spanner) based distributed [mutex](https://en.wikipedia.org/wiki/Mutual_exclusion).
 The main goal is to allow, for instance, to have a critical section when deploying a [Cloud Run](https://cloud.google.com/run) with multiple minimum instances.

-# An Obvious Use Case (Aka Why We Did It)
+# An obvious use case (aka why we did it)

 The main motivation is to allow Cloud Run with multiple minimum instances to implement, in code, [database schema migrations](https://en.wikipedia.org/wiki/Schema_migration).
 (If you are not familiar with the concept, this is discussed by [Martin Fowler](https://en.wikipedia.org/wiki/Martin_Fowler_(software_engineer)) in his blog post [Evolutionary Database Design](https://martinfowler.com/articles/evodb.html).)